embeddedinn/embeddedinn.github.io/_posts/2013-03-04-adding-new-menu-item-to-putty.md

  - Articles
  - Tutorial
 tags:
+ - putty
- - PIC microcontrollers
+ - putty menu
- - MPLAB IDE
+ - putty customisation

 excerpt: "I came across a requirement to add a new easy access menu item to the putty terminal window for Windows.
 This article explains how I did it."
 ---